 How to choose the right type of life insurance for you

-Thinking about life insurance can be a daunting task.
+Thinking about life insurance is a complex, but highly important task.
 While it might be tempting to pick the least expensive solution, it’s important to do your homework first.
 Different types of life insurance provide different levels of benefits, flexibility and even investment opportunities.

-Feeling confused?
-Fear not!
-Let’s discuss the different types of life insurance to help you make the best decision for you and your loved ones.
-After all, life insurance should be about creating security and comfort, not stress.
+In this article we’ll review the different types of life insurance to help you make an informed decision for you and your loved ones.
+After all, life insurance should be about creating comfort and financial security—not stress.

-Types of life insurance: Term, Whole life and Universal
+Types of life insurance: Term, whole life and universal life

 Term life insurance

-As the name implies, term life insurance is purchased for a set number of years and is most commonly used when there is a temporary need for insurance coverage.
+As the name implies, term life insurance is purchased for a specific number of years when there is a temporary need for insurance coverage.

-During a given term, you will pay a monthly premium, that is usually guaranteed.
-Most term insurance products are renewable and convertible, meaning they will renew, usually at a drastically increased amount, at the end of the term, and can be converted into another option at any time.
+During a given term, you will pay a monthly premium, which is usually guaranteed.
+Most term insurance products are renewable and convertible, meaning they will renew at an increased amount at the end of the term, and may be converted into another insurance plan at a future time.

-Term insurance can provide you with a set death benefit for a set amount of time, which could be 10 years, 20 years, etc. Term insurance plans often expire before the insured’s life expectancy, which is important to keep in mind.
+Term insurance provides a defined death benefit for a set amount of time, commonly 10 or 20 years.
+It’s important to keep in mind that term insurance plans will often expire before the insured’s life expectancy.

-Insurance that lasts from the day you purchase it until the day you pass away is called permanent insurance, and it comes in a few different forms, including whole life insurance and universal life insurance.
+Insurance that lasts from the day you purchase it until the day you pass away is called permanent insurance.
+It comes in two different forms, whole life and universal life.

 Whole life insurance

-The main difference between whole life insurance and term life insurance is that whole life insurance covers you for your entire life.
-It provides a guaranteed amount of money that you can pass on to your beneficiaries, with fixed premiums.
-It also has a cash value as the policy grows over time and can be withdrawn if the policy is surrendered.
+As the name suggests, whole life insurance can provide protection for your entire life.
+The guaranteed death benefit will be paid out tax free to your beneficiaries.
+The premiums are also guaranteed.
+The policy may also have a cash value as the policy grows over time and this value can be accessed throughout the life of the policy.
 Whole life insurance policies typically have guarantees built in, for added security.

-In a non-participating whole life insurance policy, there tends to be guarantees and locked in amounts, coverage, and surrender values.
-In a participating policy, there are several additional options, including investment opportunities.
+In a non-participating whole life insurance policy, there tends to be guarantees and locked-in amounts, coverage and surrender values.
+In a participating policy, there are several additional options, including an investment component.
 For the investment portion of a participating whole life insurance policy, payments are pooled in a separate account called the participating account with other policy owners.
 The funds are professionally managed and may provide you with a dividend.

 In summary, whole life policies are suitable for individuals who: